Dre Campbell Farm

 Once the scapes reach about 6 inches, you can harvest them.

-Trim with scissors or shears and leave some stem behind.
-However, wear gloves, or your hands will smell strongly of it for days.
+Trim with scissors or shears, leaving some stem behind.
+However, wear gloves, or your hands will smell strongly of garlic for days.

-These tender green stalks are delicious in stir-fries and many other dishes.
+These tender green stalks are delicious in stir-fries and a variety of other dishes.

 Storing